According to the CDC, gestational diabetes is a type of diabetes that can develop during pregnancy in women who don’t already have diabetes.

 But rest assured, mama: mothers everywhere can (and do!) lead healthy pregnancies that produce very healthy babies after a gestational diabetes diagnosis.
 The key is management—and much of that happens through what you eat.

 Of course, changing up your diet is never easy, especially when you’re pregnant.
 Cravings are real.
 So are food aversions.
-And while it may be tempting to eschew the stuff that makes your tummy turn (like broccoli and chicken) in favor of those that sound even more amazing than usual (ice cream, ice cream, and more ice cream!), eating a protein-rich, fiber-fueled diet that’s low in sugar is so important.
+And while it may be tempting to eschew the stuff that makes your tummy turn (like broccoli and chicken) in favor of those that sound even more amazing than usual (ice cream, ice cream, and more ice cream!), eating a protein-rich, fiber-fueled diet that’s low in refined grains and sugar is so important.

 If you’re wondering what the best diet for gestational diabetes is, the answer is that it’s not one-size-fits-all.
 The overall goal is to incorporate foods that support healthy blood sugar levels.